-My work is at its most basic iteration a search for meaning.
+My work is at its most basic iteration a search for meaning; of place; of art; of self.
 But it is also a rumination on whether meaning can exist and how it can be conveyed to a viewer in the form of abstract art.

 The work itself is made by finding pattern and rhythm in the world that I inhabit.
 The paintings begin from finding places and spaces between words and lines in the text of One Hundred Years of Solitude by Gabriel Garcia Marquez; they come from the visuals in the background of Star Trek; they come to me as remembrances of soccer jerseys bouncing like molecules on the field of a World Cup tournament.
 These bits become a visual hook which I translate to my sketchbook or to a paper.
 These hooks build the basis of paintings and drawings onto which I add color, line, pattern, and material.
 The colors and patterns come from instinctual spaces in my head; they are worked and worked over on the canvas or paper in layers which are considered, covered, and combined.

 The work takes a cue from the Deleuzian becoming.
 A becoming that attempts to find the true meaning in a word by its interactions with other words; finding “true” meaning in that space in between the two.
 The interactions between artist and viewer will often take this same form.
 A new meaning forms between the artist and their influences and the viewer and their experiences.
-My experience as a Latino immigrant and many hours spent watching science fiction imagery lead to the formation of a painting.
+My history as a Latinx immigrant and a familial affinity with science fiction imagery form a painting.
 This painting interacts with the viewer and their particular dispositions and experiences.
 True meaning sparks in the space in between the viewer and the painting; between the artist and the work.
-True meaning is perhaps best found in these spaces that lie between.
+True meaning is perhaps best found in these spaces outside of and surrounding us.